quii/learn-go-with-tests/anti-patterns.md

 Many assertions can make tests difficult to read and challenging to debug when they fail.

+They often creep in gradually, especially if test setup is complicated because you're reluctant to replicate the same horrible setup to assert on something else.
+Instead of this you should fix the problems in your design which are making it difficult to cheaply assert on new things.

 A helpful rule of thumb is to aim to do make one assertion per test.
+In Go you can take advantage of subtests to clearly delineate between assertions on the occasions where you need to.
+This is also a handy technique to separate assertions on behaviour vs implementation detail

 ### Violating encapsulation

-- `package foo_test`
+Encapsulation is very important.
+There's a reason why we don't make everything in a package exported (or public).
+We want coherent APIs with a small surface area to avoid unneccessary coupling.

+People will sometimes be tempted to make a function or method public in order to test something.
+By doing this you make your design worse and send confusing messages to maintainers.

+The classic result of this are developers desperately trying to debug a test and then eventually realising the function being tested is _only called from tests_.
+Which is obviously **a terrible outcome and a waste of time**.
+Sadly I have come across this a number of times during my career.

+In Go, consider your default position for you to write tests from the perspective of a consumer of your package.
+You can make this a compile time constraint by having your tests live in a test package e.g `package gocoin_test`.
+If you do this, you'll only have access to the exported members of the package and you'll be unable to couple yourself to implementation detail

 ## Summary

+Most problems with unit tests can normally be traced to

-- Not actually following the TDD process
+- Developers not following the TDD process
 - Poor design

 So learn about good software design!

-The good news is TDD can help you learn them because as stated in the beginning:
+The good news is TDD can help you improve your design skills because as stated in the beginning:

 **TDD's main purpose is to provide feedback on your design.**

+The TDD process is conceptually simple to follow but as you do it you'll find it challenging your design skills.
+Don't give up, work through it, be honest about the quality of your tests by listening to them, and you'll become a better developer for it.